 Starting your archival research

-Archival research is very rewarding but often requires time and patience.
+Archival research can be rewarding, but often requires time and patience.
 Preliminary investigation of a research topic can save you considerable time.
 Consult published sources available online or in local libraries before coming to the Municipal Archives.
 Local History and Genealogy at Halifax Public Libraries is an excellent starting point for Halifax regional history.

 Finding archival materials online